A list of current and famous former drivers in the NASCAR Sprint Cup Series. Drivers are organized by team, teams by

-Clint Bowyer (#15) - Originally Richard Childress Racing's number two driver behind Kevin Harvick, he left the organization after they shut down the #33 following the 2011 season.
+- Clint Bowyer (#15) - Originally Richard Childress Racing's number two driver behind Kevin Harvick, he left the organization after they shut down the #33 following the 2011 season.
 Bowyer immediately became the linchpin in MWR's dramatic and near-instantaneous rise into NASCAR's elite, winning three races and pulling off a career-best second in the 2012 points.
 However, he also became the linchpin in the aforementioned Spingate scandal after drawing the caution at the September 2013 Richmond race to get then-teammate Martin Truex, Jr. into the Chase, and a winless year throughout ended with him falling back to seventh in points.
-Bowyer continued to slide in 2014, as he still hadn't found his way back to victory lane at the end of the regular season, and ended up seven points short of the last available Chase spot.
+Bowyer continued to slide in 2014, as he still hasn't found his way back to victory lane, and ended up seven points short of the last available Chase spot.

-Brian Vickers (#55)- Seemingly left for dead in NASCAR after the dissolution of the Red Bull team, Vickers was picked up by MWR for the Martinsville, Bristol, New Hampshire and road course races, and immediately impressed, earning him an extra Cup race for MWR in 2013 and a Nationwide ride with Joe Gibbs.
-Gibbs later selected Vickers ahead of his Nationwide teammate (and fellow exiled Cup vet), Elliott Sadler,note who's getting a few Cup starts of his own in a part-time Gibbs entry to fill in for Denny Hamlin while he recovered from his back injury.
+- Brian Vickers (#55)- Seemingly left for dead in NASCAR after the dissolution of the Red Bull team, Vickers was picked up by MWR for the Martinsville, Bristol, New Hampshire and road course races, and immediately impressed, earning him an extra Cup race for MWR in 2013 and an Xfinity ride with Joe Gibbs.
+Gibbs later selected Vickers ahead of his Xfinity teammate (and fellow exiled Cup vet), Elliott Sadler,note to fill in for Denny Hamlin while he recovered from his back injury.
 Michael Waltrip Racing has officially announced that Vickers will drive the #55 full-time beginning in 2014.
 Unfortunately, 2014 wasn't what many were expecting for Vickers, as he ran in the top ten in points early in the season only to run into long stretches of bad luck in the summer, and without a victory, he was ultimately well out of Chase position by Richmond.
 Things got worse yet in December 2014, when it was found that the recurring medical issues that had sidelined Vickers in 2010 and late 2013 had surfaced again, forcing him back onto the operating table and out of the car for the early stages of 2015.